sqrol/SoftV.Docs/docs/robocad/libraries/studica/encoders.md

 </Tabs>

 :::warning
-Internal encoder implementation can change in time so values would be different!
+The internal implementation of encoders may change over time, so values can differ!
 :::